 Peter de Verneuil Smith is a leading commercial junior well known for his advocacy and excellent client skills.
 He specializes in complex commercial matters, banking and financial services, commercial fraud, insurance and reinsurance, company & partnership disputes, professional negligence and international arbitration.

 He has extensive trial experience and is a qualified arbitrator.
 He is recognised by Chambers and Partners as a leading junior in Commercial Dispute Resolution and “a very robust and able advocate”.
 He is ranked in the Legal 500 as a leading junior in banking and finance, commercial litigation, civil fraud, arbitration and insurance & reinsurance and is said to be “one of the brightest juniors at the Bar, a very able lawyer indeed”.
-Peter is the senior junior representing the Signature Law Group in the £4bn group action regarding the RBS Rights Issue which is due to commence a 6 months trial in 2017.
+Peter is one of the senior juniors representing the Signature Law claimants in the claim against RBS concerning the 2008 rights issue which is commencing trial on 22 May 2017 and due to finish in October 2017.

 Chambers & Partners UK 2013

 General: detailed knowledge of contractual construction and project dispute issues such as; force majeure, enforceability of liquidated damages, recoverability of consequential losses, misrepresentation, bias/duty to act fairly of a contract administrator, delay and disruption, extensions of time clauses, time at large and challenge to expert determination.
 Familiar with interim remedies and relief in the context of on-going arbitration proceedings and enforcement of arbitration awards.